core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Depending on the specific key update procedure used to establish a new OSCORE Security Context, the related security considerations also apply.

 As mentioned in {{ssec-derive-ctx}}, it is RECOMMENDED that the size for nonces N1 and N2 is 8 bytes.
 The application needs to set the size of each nonce such that the probability of its value being repeated is negligible.
 Note that the probability of collision of nonce values is heightened by the birthday paradox.
 However, considering a nonce size of 8 bytes there will be a collision on average after approximately 2^32 instances of Response #1 messages.

 Overall, the size of the nonces N1 and N2 should be set such that the security level is harmonized with other components of the deployment.
 Considering the constraints of embedded implementations, there might be a need for allowing N1 and N2 values that are smaller in size.
-These smaller values can be permitted, provided that their safety within the system can be assured.
+This is acceptable, provided that safety, reliability, and robustness within the system can still be assured.
+Although using nonces that are smaller in size means that there will be a collision on average after fewer KUDOS messages have been sent, this should not pose significant problems even for a constrained server operating at a capacity of one request per second.

 The nonces exchanged in the KUDOS messages are sent in the clear, so using random nonces is preferable for maintaining privacy.
 If instead a counter value is used, this can leak some information about the peers.
 Specifically, using counters will reveal the frequency of rekeying procedures performed.